£68,495 - £81,585 Price range

 Instead, you’ll realise that mechanical process from the speeds you’re doing - power delivery is fairly effortless - and when filling up at the pumps, since you can only expect about 26.4mpg on average.
 Road tax is a little steep too at £445 a year.
 Still, that’s more economy than its predecessor offered so if you’re trading up, it may not seem too bad - but the other 6-Series are probably better all-rounders.

-This may be an expensive car, but testers say it finally feels like it too and justifies the price.
-Thanks to the shapely fabric roof, it is quite an attractive car, whether open or closed.
+This may be an expensive car but its fine qualities justify the price.
+Thanks to the shapely fabric lid, it is quite an attractive car, roof open or closed.

 It’s no sports car, but instead a supremely capable grand tourer which offers relaxed, open-air motoring at the flick of a switch.
 That’ll appeal to plenty of buyers.